 Parents may request to file a motion for a change in their current parenting plan.
 Per O.C.G.A. §19-9-3(b), petitions for an alteration to a child-sharing arrangement may be appropriate when there has been a material change in the lives of the family or children.

 Petitions for changes to a parenting schedule may only be requested once every two years.
 A capable Atlanta attorney can file a request for a modified custodial order for a parent who thinks it might be necessary to do so.

 Atlanta courts let older children weigh in on how a child custody modification should be formed.
 Alternatively, kids might also request that no changes be made, and the court could deem that consistency is most appropriate.

 After a child reaches the age of 14, O.C.G.A. §19-9-3(a)(5) allows them to decide on the parent with whom they want to primarily live.
 However, a judge might deny their request if they believe that their decision is not in their best interests.

 After children turn 11, they can begin to participate in child custody proceedings, as Atlanta courts can order temporary custody of a young person.
 Accordingly, kids of this age may request that the court alter their current custody order.
-A seasoned child custody modification lawyer in Atlanta may have experience with changes to a parenting plan initiated by a young person.
+A seasoned lawyer in Atlanta would have experience with changes to a parenting plan initiated by a young person.